September 15: Today in Royal History

 Full name: Henry Charles Albert David

 In May 2005, Harry entered Royal Military Academy Sandhurst where he was known as Officer Cadet Wales.
-He completed his training in April 2006 was commissioned as a Cornet (second lieutenant) in the Blues and Royals, a regiment of the Household Cavalry in the British Army.
+He completed his training in April 2006 and was commissioned as a Cornet (second lieutenant) in the Blues and Royals, a regiment of the Household Cavalry in the British Army.
 Harry’s highest rank in the army was Captain and like his brother William, he used Wales as his surname with his military rank.
 Harry trained to fly Apache helicopters and served two tours of duty in Afghanistan.
 In 2018, Harry married American actress Meghan Markle.
 In 2020, it was announced that Harry and Meghan would step back as senior royals, and in 2021, it was further announced that they will no longer have any of their royal patronages or honorary military roles.
 Harry and Meghan live in California in the United States and have a son and a daughter.

 Unofficial Royalty: Prince Harry, Duke of Sussex